OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Updates/Update-Office365Anywhere/README_Update-Office365Anywhere.md

 ###**Running the script**

-1. dsfsdf
+1. Open a PowerShell console.

-		From the Run dialog type PowerShell.
+		From the Run dialog type PowerShell

-3. Change directory to the location where the PowerShell Script is saved.
-This directory must contain the files that are in the *Setup-SCCMOfficeUpdates* folder.
+2. Change directory to the location where the PowerShell Script is saved.

 		Example: cd C:\PowerShellScripts

 4. Type the following in the elevated PowerShell Session

-		 . .\Setup-SCCMOfficeUpdates.ps1
+		 . .\Update-Office365Anywhere.ps1